 SPAM is a real problem but it even worse worse when sending legitimate email and having some mail servers out there inadvertently flagging it as spam.
 Even worse than this is when a big company like McAfee is behind this activity.
-A company which has horrible support and virtually clear processes in place to get unblocked;
+A company which, in my experience, provides horrible support and appears to operate without any clear processes;

 I am talking about McAfee and their mxlogic.net spam filtering.
 This Saas based “cloud based” service filters your mail before your your email server to eliminate junk mail. sounds GREAT right, but if you are an end user and send an email to someone who uses one of your services, beware.
 Mx Logics mail servers could reject your message without giving you any logical explanation as to what went wrong.

-So, your next step is to contact the world-class McAfee SaaS Email and Web Security customer support team on 1-877-695-6442, who are available 24/7, 365 days a year.
-Once you get through their support team are instructed to refuse you support unless you are a paying customer.
+In case you didnt know what [CS] means, they offer you to contact their world-class McAfee SaaS Email and Web Security customer support team on 1-877-695-6442, a 24/7, 365 days a year service.
+Once you get to speak to a support staff member, you are advised that you can only get support if you are a paying customer.
+So you need to be a paying customer in order to understand why your email was blocked by their systems.
+They offer no website that might explain what errors mean.
 This is obviously not a very well thought out process.

 Don’t take my word for it, google “mxlogic.net” and “how to remove listing” to find thousands of articles written by frustrated people just trying to get their user’s email delivered.